NajaahMAT/test2/Readme.md

 Description of the Project:
-Create a project that calls service created above, pass text and prints JSON output returned from the service
+Create a project that calls test1 service, pass text and prints JSON output returned from the service